JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 The world cache both amortizes the cost of the GI pass, and reduces variance, especially for newly-disoccluded pixels for which the screen-space ReSTIR GI has no temporal history.

-Adding the world cache both significantly improved quality, and halved the time spent on GI.
+Adding the world cache both significantly improved quality, and halved the time spent on the initial GI sampling.

 #### Cache Querying

-The cache uses [spatial hashing](https://arxiv.org/pdf/1902.05942v1) to discretize the world.
+The world cache uses [spatial hashing](https://arxiv.org/pdf/1902.05942v1) to discretize the world.
 Unlike other options such as [clipmaps](https://github.com/EmbarkStudios/kajiya/blob/main/docs/gi-overview.md#irradiance-cache-055ms), [cards](https://advances.realtimerendering.com/s2022/SIGGRAPH2022-Advances-Lumen-Wright%20et%20al.pdf#page=59), or [bricks](https://gpuopen.com/download/GDC2024_GI_with_AMD_FidelityFX_Brixelizer.pdf), spatial hashing requires no explicit build step, and automatically adapts to scene geometry while having minimal light leaks.

-With spatial hashing, a given descriptor (e.g., `{position, normal}`) hashes to a `u32` key.
+With spatial hashing, a given descriptor (e.g. `{position, normal}`) hashes to a `u32` key.
 This key corresponds to an index within a fixed-size buffer, which holds whatever values you want to store in the hashmap - in our case, irradiance.

 Either the entry that you're querying corresponds to some existing entry (same checksum), and you can return the value, or the entry does not exist (empty checksum), and you can initialize the entry by writing the checksum to it.